Changelog

 New: SSH Host Key Verification

-SSH connections now verify the server's identity on every connection using Trust-on-First-Use (TOFU) — the same model used by OpenSSH.
+SSH connections now verify the server's identity on every connect.
+Same Trust-on-First-Use model OpenSSH uses.

 • First connection captures the server's host key fingerprint automatically

-• Subsequent connections verify the fingerprint — if the server's identity changes unexpectedly, the connection is blocked
+• Subsequent connections verify the fingerprint.
+If the server's identity changes unexpectedly, the connection is blocked.

 • Verified fingerprint is shown in the connection editor and syncs to all your devices via iCloud